-Voluntary conservation agreements (aka Conservation Easements) are voluntary, perpetual agreements.
-They are custom crafted to meet the specific needs of the landowner and limit the amount and type of development on all or part of a property.
-These agreements ensure the land is maintained for ranching and/or open space for future generations, regardless of ownership.
-With a voluntary conservation agreement, landowners continue to own and manage the property.
+Conservation Easements are voluntary, perpetual agreements.
+They are custom crafted to meet the specific needs of the landowner and limit the amount and type of residential development on all or part of a property.
+These agreements ensure the land is maintained for ranching and/or open space for future generations.
+With a conservation easement, landowners continue to own and manage the property, make daily decisions, and control access to their property.

-Sheridan Community Land Trust (SCLT) monitors easements annually as approved by landowners.
-Developing a voluntary conservation agreement typically results in significant tax advantages for the property owner.
-SCLT has protected 4,763 acres in partnership with 14 private landowners in Sheridan County.
+Sheridan Community Land Trust (SCLT) monitors conservation easements annually as approved by landowners.
+Developing a conservation easement typically results in significant tax advantages and / or payment for the property owner.

+5,000 acres in partnership with 15 private landowners in Sheridan County.